 - A fear of or actualization of rejection by family and friends for identifying as an LGBTQIA+ person

-- Past trauma or post-traumatic stress disorder (PTSD), which is known to significantly of developing an eating disorder
+- Past trauma or post-traumatic stress disorder (PTSD), which is known to significantly increase the likelihood of developing an eating disorder

 - Internalized negative beliefs about what it means to identify with a specific sexual orientation, gender, experience, etc.